BASIC PROJECT DATA

-- The common user information services describe several instruments which are available free-of-charge to the users of the Danube waterway and its main tributaries.
-With the updates provided in relation to these services the waterway administrations will be providing information according to the latest standards to users.
+- The common user information services describes several instruments which are available free-of-charge to the users of the Danube waterway and its main tributaries.
+With the updates provided in relation to these services the waterway administrations provided information according to the latest standards to users.

-- Waterway administrations are cooperating to improve comprehensive waterway management of the Danube and its tributaries (according to the European Danube Region Strategy Priority Area 1a – Inland Navigation).
-Intersectoral cooperation is foreseen to enforce the development of this transport mode in cooperation with Protected Areas, to minimize the environmental impact of inland navigation.
+- Waterway administrations were cooperating to improve comprehensive waterway management of the Danube and its tributaries (according to the European Danube Region Strategy Priority Area 1a – Inland Navigation).
+Intersectoral cooperation was foreseen to enforce the development of this transport mode in cooperation with Protected Areas, to minimize the environmental impact of inland navigation.

-- In order to guarantee the sustainability of the project results the Board of Directors (which includes the managers of the waterway administrations and was established in the course of the NEWADA project) will frequently verify and guide the performance of the administrations in waterway infrastructure management and information services.
-Integrated stakeholder management approach will be performed.
+- In order to guarantee the sustainability of the project results the Board of Directors (which includes the managers of the waterway administrations and was established in the course of the NEWADA project) frequently verifed and guided the performance of the administrations in waterway infrastructure management and information services.
+Integrated stakeholder management approach was performed.